 Separately, the Company's employee health care insurance is provided through a trust, administered by a third party.
 The Company funds the trust based on current claims.
 The administrator has purchased appropriate stop-loss coverage.
 Losses on these policies up to the deductible amounts are accrued based upon known claims incurred and an estimate to claims incurred but not reported.
 The accruals are derived from actuarial studies, known facts, historical trends and industry averages utilizing the assistance of an actuary to determine the best estimate of the ultimate expected loss.

-We believe our self-insurance accruals are adequate based on the facts and circumstances known to us as of the balance sheet dates.
+We believe such accruals to be accurate.
 However, self-insurance liabilities are difficult to assess and estimate due to unknown factors, including the severity of an injury, the determination of our liability in proportion to other parties, the number of incidents not reported and the effectiveness of our safety program.
 Therefore, if actual experience differs from the assumptions used in the actuarial valuation, adjustments to the reserve may be required and would be recorded in the period that the experience becomes known.